In this post, discover why women need female empowerment in the workplace and how you can promote equal opportunities in your company.

 2. Watch out for pay disparities

 Structural conditions account for about three quarters of the gender pay gap.
 Women work part-time more often, and fewer women work for their companies’ better-paid departments; they are promoted to management positions less often, and earn a lower average hourly wage.
 The result?
-In 2019, women in Germany earned on average 20% less than their male counterparts, in the UK 15.5% less, and 19% less in the US.
+In 2023, women in the US earned on average 17% less than their male counterparts.

-If you notice gender gaps in the salary distribution of your own business, make it a priority to rectify this as soon as possible; this is the only way to ensure such injustices finally belong to the past.
-For equal work should earn equal pay — no ifs, ands or buts about it.
+If you notice gender gaps in the salary distribution of your own business, make it a priority to rectify this; this is the only way to ensure we move forward from such injustices.
+Equal work should earn equal pay.

 3. Promote good and open communication

 Communication plays a central role in any business, but its importance is often underestimated.
-In order to promote equal participation of women in the workplace, you should therefore be particularly aware of how your employees communicate with both each other and their managers.
+In order to promote equal participation of women in the workplace, you should be aware of how your employees communicate with each other and their managers.

-Set aside time to discuss communication topics with your team, and together define what makes good communication — in both everyday times, and times of crisis.
+Set aside time to discuss communication topics with your team, and together define what makes good communication.
 Cultivate an atmosphere of trust, and make a concerted effort to include the opinions of your female team members.
-Offer regular times to discuss learning and professional advancement, and ask concretely about their wishes and next career steps, and, crucially: Don’t give discriminatory statements a chance.
+Offer regular times to discuss learning and professional advancement, ask concretely about their wishes and next career steps, and don’t give discriminatory statements a chance.

 4. Make a statement about diversity and a tolerant corporate culture

-A higher percentage of women at management levels has positive effects on a business’s success — this has been shown time and again through numerous studies in recent years.
+A higher percentage of women at management levels has positive effects on a business’s success — this has been shown time and again through numerous studies.
 Indeed, companies with a balanced gender ratio at the management level not only record higher sales, but they enjoy a more satisfied workforce, stronger company loyalty of skilled workers, and a more positive public image.

 5. Increase your employees’ skill set